meet our team

 Fabrice Ndayisaba, Business Development Associate(BDA), holds a Bachelor’s degree in accounting Science, he has worked with local and international companies and NGOs Organizations as an accountant, Financial Controller, Financial Manager, Financial Advisor, Managing Director and he is a Rwanda Revenue Authority Certified Tax Advisor.

-Felix NIYITEGEKA, Business Development Associate, inkomoko
+Felix NIYITEGEKA, Business Development Manager, inkomoko

 Felix holds bachelor’s degree in Economics from National University of Rwanda.
 Before joining Inkomoko, Felix worked for Frontiers Adventures Great Lakes, on project under EDC Akazi kanoze training, and he trained more than 200 fresh graduates from universities around the country in Work Readiness Program.
 He also worked for DOT Rwanda as a Business Coach whereby he trained on business start ups, business coaching and business planning.
 Felix is highly experienced in conducting business trainings and advisory/consulting services.
 In 2014 and 2015 Felix was on training and judging team for business competition under Youth Connekt event organized by Ministry of Youth&ICT.
 With high commitment, Felix is a motivated Business development advisor, ready to work on the best of the community development.